Khaled-Mahmmoud/MyCompetitiveProgramming/Graph/Shortest Path Algorithm.md

 ```
 ### Dijkstra Algorithm

-Computes the shortest path between the given source node and all the other nodes in a weighted graph.
+Computes the shortest path between the given source node and all the other nodes in non-negative weighted graph.

 Complexity: O((n+m)log(n))